MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/README.md

 python3 main.py
 ```

 - To get all the functionalities type `/help`.
-For further information visite the [MOT-Bot Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki) page.
+For further information visit the [MOT-Bot Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki) page.

 # You need help with this repo?

 In case Commandos or other things are not clear, there is a detailed documentation of our repo under the Wiki tab.
-Or if you have any other questions about telchnology decisions, or you have questions about tools or scaling the bot, check out the wiki page.
+Or if you have any other questions about technology decisions, or you have questions about tools or scaling the bot, check out the wiki page.
 [MOT-Bot Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki)

 # Project history